A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Introduction

 \section{Introduction}

-The development of computer aided diagnostic tools has gained significant interest in recent years, particularly in the prognostication of cancer where they offer the potential to derive non-invasive biomarkers from various medical imaging technologies.
-Computed tomography (CT) scans are, in particular, a primary source of data to build robust machine learning (ML) models since they provide rich insights about the disease through their volumetric nature.
-Leveraging this comprehensive imaging modality, many ML algorithms have been proposed across the last decade, and new ones continue to appear with alarming frequency.
-Classical ML approaches such as radiomics or sophisticated deep learning-based approaches have shown success in numerous tasks.
-However, radiomic features, which rely on pixel-wise comparisons, are often sensitive to variations in image acquisition settings, for instance differences in resolution or contrast \cite{mayerhoefer2020introduction, lee2021radiomics, rizzo2018radiomics}, and deep learning methods, while addressing some of these challenges, are criticized for insufficient explainability, due to opaque decision-making, and their high computational demands hinder their accessibility \cite{hayashi2019right, vial2018role, majeed2020issues}.
-Topological data analysis (TDA) has emerged as a promising approach, to address some of these limitations, providing a unique way to extract richer patterns and insight from data.
-TDA is built mainly upon theoretical concepts from a field of mathematics called algebraic topology, analyzing the topological structure of the data across different scales, revealing complex relationships and uncovering hidden patterns that may not be visible to the naked eye \cite{carlsson2009topology, lum2013extracting}.
+The development of computer aided diagnostic tools has gained significant interest in diagnostic imaging as they offer the potential to better inform clinical decision making from standard-of-care medical images.
+Computed tomography (CT) scans are, in particular, a primary source of data to build robust machine learning (ML) models because they provide high resolution volumetric information.
+Consequently, many ML methods have been proposed that rely on hand-crafted radiomic features or sophisticated deep learning-based approaches that have shown success in numerous clinical tasks.
+However, deep learning methods are difficult to explain due to black-box decision-making and typically require high computational demands, such as GPU acceleration \cite{hayashi2019right, vial2018role, majeed2020issues}.
+Radiomic features, although not GPU-dependent, rely on pixel-wise comparisons, and are therefore sensitive to variations in image acquisition settings, such as differences in image resolution or contrast uptake~\cite{mayerhoefer2020introduction, lee2021radiomics, rizzo2018radiomics}.
+Topological data analysis (TDA) has emerged as a promising approach to address some of these limitations, providing a unique way to extract richer patterns and insight from data.
+TDA is built mainly on theoretical concepts from a field of mathematics called algebraic topology, analyzing the topological structure of data across different scales, revealing complex relationships and uncovering hidden patterns that may not be visible to the naked eye \cite{carlsson2009topology, lum2013extracting}.